LucaCanali/Miscellaneous/Spark_Notes/Spark_Misc_Info.md

 // optionally: experiment.waitForFinish(timeout)

-// Example, I used this for some Spark 2.3 tests to avoid regression at scale on q14a q14b and q72
+// Example of how to put exclude list (or similarly use for include lists) to limit number of querries:
 //val benchmarkQueries = for (q <- tpcds.tpcds1_4Queries if !q.name.matches("q14a-v1.4|q14b-v1.4|q72-v1.4")) yield(q)
 //val experiment = tpcds.runExperiment(benchmarkQueries)